4 San

 closer to modern expectations while keeping the intent

 of a compact design.
-It reflects the refinements
+This expansion also reflects the refinements

 that I thought through while at Taliesin two years